sahilrajput03/sahilrajput03/README.md

     - There is syntax language to be learned.
   - Editable on Google Doc app on mobile
 - You only loose information which you don't want to make accessible.
-- AWS (any cloud) over Raspberry pi
+- Why AWS (any cloud) over Raspberry pi
 	- Raspberry pi needs re-installation of OS if linux gets messed up.
 	- Raspberry pi needs additional installation of docker/k3s
 	- Raspberry pi needs to be handled over broadband (router settings) via port forwarding to make it accessible over internet.